News – Page 11 – Los Cabos Tennis Open

 Each application is handled on a personal basis, so there is no estimated response time for each application.

-If your application is approved, you will receive an e-mail with an ONLINE PRE-REGISTRATION CODE (this code is personal and non-transferable, since it has particular accesses and must match the name of the application or applicant).
+If your application is approved, you will receive an email with an ONLINE PRE-REGISTRATION CODE (this code is personal and non-transferable, since it has particular accesses and must match the name of the application or applicant).

 This code must be entered in a link that you will receive with your confirmation email to complete the registration process and receive your accreditation letter, which will indicate the date, place and time you will have to pick up your accreditation.

-Creditations will not be issued after the date indicated.
+Accreditations will not be issued after the date indicated.

 Press Room